XrXr/RapidPygame/rapidpg/levelmgr/level format.md

 The data portion of _map_ are characters that each represent a tile in the level landscape.
-Their value match the names of files under the _tiles_ folder. _e_ is used to indicate the exit of a level
+Their value match the names of files under the _tiles_ folder. _e_ is used to indicate the exit of a level _e_ character will create an exit zone that is as long as the height of the level and as wide as a tile